- General Info

 In order to understand how scholarships and financial aid work together, you must first understand a few core concepts about the financial aid system.

 To apply for financial aid and need based scholarships, you must complete the Free Application for Federal Student Aid (FAFSA).
-The FAFSA will determine your Estimated Family Contribution (EFC) which is the amount that you (and your family) are projected to be able to contribute towards your educational expenses for the year.
+The FAFSA will determine your Expected Family Contribution (EFC) which is the amount that you (and your family) are projected to be able to contribute towards your educational expenses for the year.

 Your Cost of Attendance (COA) is what UCCS expects it should cost for tuition, fees, books, room and board, travel, and miscellaneous costs for the nine month academic year (August – May).

 Your EFC is subtracted from the COA, and the difference is considered your financial need.
-Need based scholarships, grants, and loans generally cannot exceed your financial need.
+Need based scholarships, grants, and loans cannot exceed your financial need.
 The total of all of your aid generally should never exceed the total COA.
-If your aid exceeds this need or the COA, awards must be adjusted accordingly.
+If your aid exceeds this need or the COA, awards may be adjusted accordingly.
 Any scholarship you receive will be used to meet your COA for the year.

 Can scholarships be awarded for the summer semester?